OGS Statement on May 17, 2019 earthquake near Medford and Enid

-At 6:15 PM, local time, on February 28, 2019 a Magnitude 3.4 earthquake occurred northeast of Edmond, OK, with reports of mild shaking in Edmond and light shaking in Oklahoma City.
-There are no reports of damage at this time.
+At 3:33 PM, local time, on May 17, 2019 a Magnitude 4.4 earthquake occurred northeast of Enid and south of Medford, OK, with reports of strong shaking in the immediate area and light shaking in Tulsa, Oklahoma City, and Wichita.
 The earthquake occurred adjacent to a mapped fault that has had seismicity in the last several years.
-The M3.4 earthquake was preceded by a M2.3 earthquake at 3:58 PM on February 28 and at least one aftershock has since occurred, a M2.4 at 12:21 AM March 1.
+The M4.4 earthquake was preceded by activity in the last month, including a M3.5 on April 29, 2019.
 There remains a high likelihood of aftershocks for the next several days.
 Whereas most aftershocks are smaller than the mainshock, a very small fraction of earthquakes are followed by a larger earthquake and the seismic hazard remains high in the area.
 We will continue to monitor the seismicity and provide assistance to the Oklahoma Corporation Commission (OCC), other state agencies, and the public.

 The Oklahoma Geological Survey (OGS) is a state agency and a research organization of the University of Oklahoma.
 OGS monitors seismicity throughout the state; an effort that began with the Leonard Geophysical Observatory starting in the 1970s and continues today in Norman.
 Today, the seismic network encompasses 100+ seismometers that deliver real-time data to the central data hub in Norman.
 Analysts in Norman process the seismic data and deliver updated earthquake locations, magnitudes, and other scientific data products that are freely-available and shared through the OGS website (http://ogs.ou.edu/) and through collaborative partners at the United States Geological Survey.

 How do you use OGS resources?